covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ### Some house keeping tasks

-Make the following changes to the MainActivity classes to accomodate the UI change.
+Make the following changes to the MainActivity classes to accommodate the UI change.

 1. Open Vehicle.java and insert two new member variables and generate getter methods for both.